diku-dk/hpps-e2021-pub/README.md

 the total number of points in the four assignments (that is, 10 points at minimum).
 You also need to get *at least* one point pr. assignment.

+## Exam date

+The exam is a take-home exam held from the 21st of January to the 25th of January.
+It has an estimated workload of 20 hours.
+It will involve practical programming and performance analysis of programs.

 ## Languages

 All written material will be in **English**.